 Even if you are a SaaS administrator for your RSA Archer Suite environment, if you did not register for RSA Link as a customer or partner (providing a valid Site ID or license key) then you likely won't receive the email notifications as you won't have access to the location where they are published.
-Similarly, if your RSA Archer Suite environment is on-premise and you are not utilizing a hosted (SaaS) environment then you will also not be able to access the Service Notifications page, as the locations is restricted to only hosted (SaaS) customers.
 (For more information, refer to the knowledge articles entitled Why can't I access the RSA Archer Customer/Partner community on RSA Link? and How to re-register as a customer or partner on RSA Link.)

 If you are uncertain whether or not you are subscribed to (i.e. "following") service notifications for your hosted (SaaS) environment(s) then it is prudent to confirm by reviewing Your Places within your RSA Link profile to ensure that they are indeed listed.
 (Full instructions can be found in the following knowledge article: How can I find out which spaces I am following on RSA Link?)